On this page

 While all psalms may be sung to any Anglican chant setting, the setting by Charles H. Wilton (1761-1832) is especially apt for the penitential spirit of the text.
 Wilton was an English violinist, singer, and composer, not much associated with church music, save for this Anglican chant.

-The performance here includes all 19 verses of the psalm; when our parish has used this chant liturgically, we sometimes sing only the first 13 verses, followed by the Gloria Patri.
+The recording below — recorded by our choir as part of our Choir in Quarantine project — includes only the first 13 verses, followed by the Gloria Patri.
 You may scroll up to the text, or download a score with the text pointed for chanting here.

 The Roman Gradual is an official liturgical text for use in the Roman Catholic Church.
 Since 2012, the association Gregoriana has been working to record all of the plainchant in the Roman Gradual.
 Here is the chant setting of Misereri mei, Deus.
 The Latin text of the Psalm with an English translation is available here.